SoDvc2226/Mixtures_Via_SDPs/README.md

 # Mixtures Closest to a Given Measure: A Semidefinite Programming Approach

-We provide the `code` and the `data` used for the numerical experiments in:
+We provide the `code` and used for the numerical experiments in:

 [1] Srećko Ðurašinović, Jean-Bernard Lasserre, Victor Magron. "*Mixtures Closest to a Given Measure: A Semidefinite Programming Approach*" arXiv, 2025.

 The `code/` directory includes all the algorithms and functions required to run the notebooks and evaluate various benchmarks.
 The implementation is written in [Julia](https://julialang.org).

-The `data/` directory contains all the datasets necessary to replicate the experimental results presented in the paper.
-It includes Polynomial Optimization (POP) instances, initial relaxation bounds, known local solutions, and logs from the SDP solver.
-For detailed descriptions, refer to the accompanying `_EXPLANATION.txt` files.
-All data is provided in `.jld2` format.

 ## Getting started